Medical Research Innovation Conference

 “Aligning intent: working towards a more sustainable, efficient and effective medical research ecosystem”

-NFMRI’s fourth conference, “Aligning intent: working towards a more sustainable, efficiency and effective medical research ecosystem” will take place on the 20th and 21st of November 2019 at Peppers The Sands Resort in Torquay, Victoria.
+NFMRI’s fourth conference, “Aligning intent: working towards a more sustainable, efficient and effective medical research ecosystem” will take place on the 20th and 21st of November 2019 at Peppers The Sands Resort in Torquay, Victoria.

 While our previous conferences sought to discuss key issues affecting the medical research and innovation sectors and to explore strategies and solutions to help build, support and grow the biomedical innovation sector in Australia, our fourth conference will hone in on the importance and benefits or aligning intent and working towards achieving the purpose of our donors and supporters.